-1.2.2 Things to Avoid
+1.2.1 Things to Avoid

-- Parallelization with the gcc compiler Users manually installing VICE with the gcc C compiler should omit the [-j N] command-line argument from their call to VICE's setup.py file (see Additional Compile Options above).
+1. Parallelization with the gcc compiler

+Users manually installing VICE with the gcc C compiler should avoid parallelized installations with pip's --global-option legacy behavior.
 In practice, the developer's find that gcc is not able to successfully complete compiling VICE across multiple cores.
 This should be a non-issue for those running Mac OS, as gcc must be installed and clang is the default compiler.
-For those on Linux, however, gcc is the default. - 2.
-Simultaneous installations Users manually installing VICE from source for multiple versions of python should not run the setup.py file in separate terminals simultaneously; this will cause one of the builds to fail.
+For those on Linux, however, gcc is the default.

+2. Simultaneous installations

+Users manually installing VICE from source for multiple versions of python should not run the setup.py file in separate terminals simultaneously; this will cause one of the builds to fail as they will attempt to write to files of the same name.
 Likewise, users should not run the tests for multiple versions of python simultaneously; this will almost certainly cause a segmentation fault.